Tümer Metin

 Tümer Metin (born 14 October 1974) is a Turkish former professional footballer and current pundit.

-Metin achieved numerous titles during his career, including Süper Lig titles with respective centenary of both Beşiktaş J.K. and Fenerbahçe S.K.
+Metin achieved numerous titles during his career, including Süper Lig titles for both Beşiktaş J.K. and Fenerbahçe S.K., the former of which he played over 100 matches for.
 At international level, he scored 7 goals in 26 appearances for the Turkey national team.
+After retiring from international duty, Metin spent the latter years of his career in Greece.

 Career

 Metin was born in Zonguldak.
 After playing for four years at Samsunspor, he was transferred to Beşiktaş, along with team-mate İlhan Mansız in 2001.
 He signed a contract with Fenerbahçe in June 2006 after spending five years at Beşiktaş.

 Metin's star shone brightly in Europe during the 2006–07 UEFA Cup Round of 32 tie against AZ Alkmaar.
 In the first leg in Istanbul Metin contributed the Yellow Canaries' first goal as well as the equalizing brace which made the final score 3–3.
 The second brace was much more spectacular in that his run came from just within the midfield line and his shot, a cracker from the top corner of the 16 yard box, was placed precisely in the top corner of the goal.
 Metin also scored the opening goal in the reverse fixture in Alkmaar, a precise curling shot into the side netting, but unfortunately for him the result of the match was 2–2, sending Fenerbahçe out of the competition via away goals.

 During the January 2008 transfer window, Fenerbahçe sent Metin to Greek Super League side AEL FC, with the loan period to expire in June 2008.
 So far Metin has found success in Greece, even scoring his first goal in his debut for the new outfit.
 On 9 August 2011, he signed a one-year contract with Kerkyra.
 He announced his retirement on 9 December 2011.